Sets of double and triple weights of trees: The main theorems

-Now we are ready to state the theorem characterizing the sets of real numbers indexed by $3$-subsets of $[n]$ which come from a tree.
-Shortly speaking such a set comes from a tree if and only if in $[n]$ there are at least two pseudobells and if we substitute every pseudobell with a point, the same condition holds for the new set and so on.
+Now we are ready to state the theorems characterizing the sets of real numbers indexed by $2$-subsets (or $3$-subsets) of $[n]$ which come from a tree.
+Shortly speaking such a set comes from a tree if and only if in $[n]$ there are at least two pseudocherries and if we substitute every pseudocherry with a point, the same condition holds for the new set and so on.

-\begin{theorem} Let $n \geq 5$.
-Let $\{ D_{i,j,k}\}_{i,j,k \in [n]}$ be a set of real numbers.
-There exists a tree $R$ such that $D_{i,j,k} = D_{i,j,k}(R)$ for all $ i,j,k$ if and only if the following conditions hold:
+\begin{theorem} Let $n \geq 4$.
+Let $\{ D_{i,j}\}_{\{i,j \} \in [n]_2}$ be a set of real numbers.
+There exists a tree $R$ such that $D_{i,j} = D_{i,j}(R) $ for all $ i,j$ if and only if the following conditions hold: